YunanGao/BASOFR/README.md

 * STN - the signal-to-noise ratio
 * smoothness - the smoothness of the functional predictors

-To run a MCMC with 20000 iterations, fit_BASOFR_Sim.R takes about 40 seconds for sample size 50, 40 seconds for sample size 100, 50 seconds for sample size 500,

-on a MacBook Pro, 2.6GHz Intel Core i7
+To run a MCMC with 20000 iterations, fit_BASOFR_Sim.R takes about 40 seconds for sample size 50, 40 seconds for sample size 100, 50 seconds for sample size 500, 7 minutes for sample size 10,000 on a MacBook Pro, 2.6GHz Intel Core i7.